Copyright and Permissions

 Note, the use of these services in no way guarantees publication.

-Q. I would like to reuse a figure from The Accounting Review in my article.
+Q. I would like to reuse content from an American Accounting Association journal in my article to be submitted or published outside the AAA.
 Who grants permission?

 A. The American Accounting Association grants permission, and the Copyright Clearance Center (http://copyright.com) manages permission and reuse requests for the association.
-In the upper right-hand corner of Copyright Clearance Center’s home screen, enter the ISSN, publication title, or DOI to locate the content and simply answer questions regarding your request to complete the transaction.
+On the Copyright Clearance Center homepage, click the “Get Permissions” button and then enter the ISSN, publication title, or DOI to locate the content.
+Click the “Request Permission” link under the appropriate content and simply answer questions regarding your request to complete the transaction.
 After permission is granted, the requestor will receive an email approval and the license to reuse.
+If you do not have a DOI for the article or cannot find the content, please search for the journal and request a permissions license at the journal level.
+As part of the details of your request, include the name of the article and other necessary information.

 Q. Can an author deposit his article (even the accepted version) in his institution’s repository?